 Note: If these options do not appear in the URS Application object, you must create them.
-See Framework 7.6 Configuration Manager Help for instructions.
+See Framework 8.0 Configuration Manager Help for instructions.

-Option Description http_log_file Log file for HTTP bridge error and trace messages. http_log_size HTTP bridge maximum log file size in bytes.
+Option Description http_log_file Log file for HTTP Bridge error and trace messages.
+Starting with 8.0, all Web Service outputs from HTTP Bridge go into one log file as defined by the http_log_file option.
+What URS previously placed in three different logs (http_log_file, xml_log_file and parser_log_file) now goes into a single combined log file, http_log_file. http_log_size HTTP Bridge maximum log file size in bytes.
 Once the maximum size is reached, the oldest messages are deleted as new ones are written to the log.
 You must also configure the log_check_interval and http_log_file options to use this option. log_buffering Valid values are on/off, true/false, and 1/0.
-Set the value of this option to on, true, or 1 to turn on log buffering. log_check_interval Interval at which to check the HTTP bridge log, in seconds.
+Set the value of this option to on, true, or 1 to turn on log buffering. log_check_interval Interval at which to check the HTTP Bridge log, in seconds.
 This option is used together with the http_log_size and http_log_file options. log_remove_old_files Valid values are on/off, true/false, and 1/0.
 Set the value of this option to on, true, or 1 to have old files deleted.